EricGebhart/EricGebhart/README.md

 I´ve written a fair amount of lisp, and lisp languages which I find fascinating to create.
 I´ve been an Arch linux, Xmonad user for many years and I´ve written a lot of emacs lisp.
 Emacs is the best vi emulator anywhere.

 <br/>

-The projects that might be interesting here, are
+### The projects that might be interesting here, are
- * MyQMK - It uses macros extensively and is unlike any other user space in QMK.
+ * [MyQMK](https://github.com/EricGebhart/MyQMK/tree/Main/users/ericgebhart) - It uses macros extensively and is unlike any other user space in QMK.
- * Arch linux packages - This uses make extensively, and contains some utilities.
+ * [Arch linux packages](https://github.com/EricGebhart/arch-pkgs/) - This uses make extensively, and contains some utilities.
+ * [Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
  * Arch linux install - A nice script that automates Arch installs.
- * SPR - A very cool language at this point.
+- **[SPR - Simple Process Repl](https://github.com/EricGebhart/simple-process-repl) - A very cool language at this point.
 [SPR Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)
+- **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure. [incomplete] - SPR has been too fun.
+- **[My Xmonad](https://github.com/EricGebhart/xmonad-setup/)** My Xmonad window manager.
  * Xmonad - Haskell, It doesn´t change much these days.
- * My emacs setup - It´s home grown, so shows my way of organizing emacs.
+- **[My Emacs Setup](https://github.com/EricGebhart/emacs-setup/) - It´s home grown, so shows my way of organizing emacs.
- * dfs-clj - This is the core layer above hadoop to manage data partitioning and interfacing with Cascalog.
-The pail manager needs love, but the project died before that happened.
+ * [dfs-clj](https://github.com/EricGebhart/dfs-clj/) - This is the core layer above hadoop to manage pails, data partitioning, tapping into with Cascalog .
+- **[Pail-Schema-Example](https://github.com/EricGebhart/Schema-Example/) - This is an example project that shows how to use pails and schema with hadoop and cascalog.
+This is using dfs-clj before dfs-clj came about.
- * SAS papers and examples which will show my writing and give some insight into SAS ODS for which I was a significant contributor.
+- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers) - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.
- * Word Search - Something I wrote from my own motivations.
+  * [Word search](https://github.com/EricGebhart/word-search/) - Something I wrote from my own motivations.
+A meta data collector for words.
 I have plans for it.
- * Bike Gear Calculator - I wanted a nice one, and I wanted to learn clojure/spec.
+  * [bike gear calc](https://github.com/EricGebhart/bike-gear-calc/) - I wanted a nice one, and I wanted to learn clojure/spec.
+  * [flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher) - A code test, turned into a design test.
+It won a job for me and solved their troubles.

 ### Programming, tools, utilities

 - **[MyQMK](https://github.com/EricGebhart/MyQMK/tree/Main/users/ericgebhart)** A sparse tree of my QMK keyboard user space and the keyboards I have keymaps for.
-- **[Emacs](https://github.com/EricGebhart/xmonad-setup/)** My old school, from scratch emacs setup.
+- **[Emacs](https://github.com/EricGebhart/emacs-setup/)** My old school, from scratch emacs setup.
 - **[Xmonad](https://github.com/EricGebhart/xmonad-setup/)** My Xmonad window manager.
 - **[Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
 - **[Arch linux packages](https://github.com/EricGebhart/arch-pkgs/)** My Arch linux Meta packages, as well as a fair bit of code.
 - **[Onboard keyboards](https://github.com/EricGebhart/onboard-keyboards/)** Dvorak and Qwerty Ortho-linear keyboards for the Onboard on screen keyboard.
 - **[view-attachment](https://github.com/EricGebhart/view-attachment/)** Mutt and OS X integration script, written many years ago.
-- **[xmonad-log-applet](https://github.com/EricGebhart/xmonad-log-applet/)** Getting Xmonad to talk over DBus to a toolbar.
+- **[xmonad-log-applet](https://github.com/EricGebhart/xmonad-log-applet/)** Getting Xmonad to talk over DBus to a toolbar, an orphaned project which I brought back to life.
 - **[Hunspell Dictionaries](https://github.com/EricGebhart/hunspell-dictionaries/)** A collection of Hunspell dictionaries for use with emacs, or whatever else.
 - **[bc-extensions](https://github.com/EricGebhart/bc-extensions/)** A collection of extensions for use with the bc unix calculator.